mirage/mirage-www/tmpl/wiki/install-opam.md

 $ sudo make install
 }}

-You can use a custom `PREFIX` to install into your home directory and not require root.
+You can use a custom `BIN` to install into your home directory and not require root.
 Now skip to the next section to initialise OPAM.

 *MacOS X*